overhangio/tutor/changelog.d/20230427_165520_regis_build_mount.md

 - [Improvement] Automatically pull Docker image cache from the remote registry.
 Again, this will considerably improve image build-time, particularly in "cold-start" scenarios, where the images need to be built from scratch.
 The registry cache can be disabled with the `tutor images build --no-registry-cache` option. (by @regisb)
+- [Feature] Automatically mount host folders *at build time*.
+This is a really important feature, as it allows us to transparently build images using local forks of remote repositories. (by @regisb)
+- 💥[Deprecation] Remove the various `--mount` options.
+These options are replaced by persistent mounts. (by @regisb)